ROBO-ZACH/ZacharyTStone/README.md

 4. Add your username to the array in PLEASE_FEATUR_ME.js

-5. Commit your changes
+5. Commit and push your changes.

-6. Push your changes

-7. Create a pull request
+6. Create a pull request

-8. Wait for your pull request to be reviewed and merged, and you'll be added to the list!
+7. Wait for your pull request to be reviewed and merged, and you'll be added to the list!

-9. Celebrate! 🎉 🎉 🎉
+8. Celebrate! 🎉 🎉 🎉